-Sometimes we feel that by denying a loss or shielding our families from it we can ease the hurt or stop the feeling of grief.
-This isn’t so, grief is hard, sometimes unbearable but certainly doesn’t go away if we try to deny it happens.
+Grief is the price we pay for love, and people need time to mourn the loss of a loved one.
+Sometimes, we feel that by denying a loss or shielding our families we can ease the hurt or stop the feeling of grief.
+Grief is hard, unbearable at times, but certainly doesn’t go away if we try to deny it happens.
 All our significant life events are shared with others.
 Birthdays and weddings provide an opportunity to come together and share.

 A funeral should be the same, allowing those who knew us to show that our life mattered to them, to remember and to celebrate a life lived.
 Funerals offer finality and understanding that loved ones have died and beginning a journey of our life without them in it.
 A funeral is not a fuss; it’s saying goodbye with dignity and purpose, a symbolism of our love and a meaningful life event.

 Do those that matter the most to you know about all the little things that make up your life?
 Do you know what matters the most to them?
 We all may know parts but not the whole.

 Every story deserves to be told.
 It’s what makes us unique.
 Have the conversation now because it cannot be had once you’re gone.

 ‘Your Goodbye’ is about your farewell to family and friends.
 It’s about the final pages of Your Story, but like any good book it takes input and help from others.
 Your Goodbye should be a collaboration between you and those you love most, so that when the ink dries on your last page; you can all close the book with a sense of ease, understanding, pride and unwavering love.

 Complete the “Your Story” booklet together or simply complete the details yourself.
 In a way, it can become your memoir, an insight of who you are and what shaped your life.
 It will certainly be a treasured family memento and will make sure those that really matter to you will never say “I wish I knew more” or “if only I had the chance to ask now”.